Arkansas Tax Attorney

 The Arkansas Department of Finance and Administration (DFA) collects state taxes and enforces the state tax codes.
 If you have a problem with the IRS, it is likely the DFA will be the next in line.
 An experienced Arkansas tax attorney can help you with both state and federal tax issues.

 If you have been informed of a problem with back taxes, it is important to contact a tax attorney right away.
-The IRS is a complex organization and it can be difficult to navigate for an inexperienced taxpayer.
-Getting an attorney experienced with the IRS can help reduce your fines and penalties and negotiate the payment of taxes due.
+The IRS is a complex organization and it can be difficult to navigate for someone without a degree in taxation law.
+Getting an attorney who has experience dealing with the IRS can help reduce your fines and penalties and negotiate the payment of taxes due.
 Without this help, you could quickly be facing wage garnishments, property liens or seizure, or even criminal charges leading to imprisonment.
-When the IRS assesses penalties, interest and fines almost daily you want to have a professional tax attorney on your side protecting your assets.
+When the IRS assesses penalties, interest and fines, you want to have a professional tax attorney on your side protecting your assets.

 The Arkansas State Bar can help you find a tax attorney in your area through their find-a-lawyer program.
 You may also want to ask your accountant or tax professional for a referral to a reputable tax attorney.